EverWinter23/postgres-heroku/README.md

 >Now, we'll look into working with Postgres.

-### HerkouPostgres Python: Maipulating The Database
+### HerkouPostgres Python: Manipulating The Database

 Steps for manipulating PostgreSQL tables in Python